InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 On first look, this looks fine, but I want you to fix a couple of things / bugs:

-* Some of the foreign key fields have "wrong names":
+* One of the foreign key fields have "wrong name":

     ![Wrong field names](/Images/Wrong_FK_Name.png)